-For sections placed using the .ANY module selector, lists:
+For unassigned sections that are placed using the .ANY module selector, lists:

-- The sort order. - The placement algorithm. - The sections that are assigned to each execution region in the order they are assigned by the placement algorithm. - Information about the contingency space and policy used for each region.
+- The sort order. - The placement algorithm. - The sections that are assigned to each execution region in the order that the placement algorithm assigns them. - Information about the contingency space and policy that is used for each region.

-This keyword also displays additional information when you use the execution region attribute ANY SIZE in a scatter file.
+This keyword also displays additional information when you use the execution region attribute ANY\SIZE in a scatter file.